 Too political?
 Personally I don’t think so.
 Misleading?
 Definitely.

 For a number of reasons, I have spent the last year educating myself on how I can become a more ethical consumer.
 I’m also super passionate about cause marketing and how marketing can, and should, be used in an ethical way.
 So naturally I was upset when I found out the advert had been banned.
 However, the ban has only led to the advert, and subsequently Iceland, to become incredibly popular.
 Set to become the most popular Christmas advert of all time, it has been watched over 30 million times to date.
 In addition, more than 900,000 people have signed a petition to release the advert.
 The retailer has also seen a 5% increase in sales over the period since the advert was released.

 However, after doing some research, I realised how misleading the advert actually is (spoiler alert; Iceland is one of the worst UK supermarkets for palm oil).

 Last year Ember was lucky enough to try some of Pure Pet Food’s Meaty Sweetie Treats.
-You can read our review here.
 These treats were a perfect introduction to the Pure Pet Food brand, so I was very excited for Ember to try some of their food.